arvvoid/plugin.video.hbogoeu/README.md

 # HBO GO Croatia for Kodi 18 (plugin.video.hbogohr)

 Simple, great Kodi plugin for HBO GO content.
+The work to transform the plugin to plugin.video.hbogoeu have begun.
+Soon it will be a generic HBO Go EU plugin with support for all countries where hbo go eu is availible.

 Important, HBO GO must be paid for!!!
 You need a valid account credentials!
-Register on the official HBO® Go website https://hbogo.hr
+Register on the official HBO® Go website https://hbogo.eu

+Supported operators/country:

+* Croatia: hbogo.hr (credit card)

+Supported but not tested atm:

+* Croatia: A1
+* Croatia: bonbon
+* Croatia: evotv
+* Croatia: HBO GO Vip/Club Croatia
+* Croatia: Hrvatski Telekom d.d.
+* Croatia: Iskon Internet d.d.
+* Croatia: Optima Telekom d.d.
+* Croatia: Simpa

 The plugin is derived from https://github.com/billsuxx/plugin.video.hbogohu witch is derived from https://kodibg.org/forum/thread-504.html